 Rainmakers has implemented an innovative and environmentally friendly technology that keeps the golf course green while using less water.
 The technology involves infusing polymers into the topsoil, which swell with moisture, resulting in a reduction of the soil temperature at the roots by 10-12°F. As a result, the plants consume less water and remain green even during the hottest months.
 The polymers used in this technology are 100% safe for the environment, humans and animals.
 By keeping the soil moist and healthy, Rainmakers has reduced its annual water consumption on the course by an impressive 20%.

 In addition to aggressive water management practices, residential areas conserve water using a variety of techniques:

 All plants use a highly efficient slow-drip rootwater watering system.
 Delivering water directly to the roots means that there is essentially no evaporative loss so that plants stay healthier and greener.

-All residences at Rainmakers include a rain catchment system.
-At The Pueblos Townhomes, the rainwater-harvesting program is designed to supply at least 25% of the water used for irrigation.
-The catchment system is a Best Management Practice and contributes to Rainmakers earning LEEDS certification, an important program established by the United States Green Building Council.
+Rainmakers’ residences feature rain catchment systems, which are integral to our sustainability efforts.
+At The Pueblos Townhomes, the rainwater harvesting program is specifically designed to provide at least 25% of the water needed for irrigation.
+This system is recognized as a Best Management Practice and has contributed to our achievement of LEED certification, a prestigious program established by the United States Green Building Council.